techstop/techstop/content/post/test-drive-read-speed-hdparm.md

 ## **Conclusion**

-You should now be able to test read speeds for any attached drive to your computer.
+You should now be able to test read speeds for any attached disk drive to your computer.
 For more hdparm options you can run (man hdparm) or ([tldr](https://techstop.github.io/linux-tldr-pages-command/) hdparm) in your terminal.